neroden/timetable_kit/timetable_kit/README.rst

 timetable.py contains the main program.
 It should be executed at the command line.

+Note that the system holds and manipulates the entire GTFS database in memory, with substantial overhead, as well as loading many heavyweight python packages.
+A quick test found it maxing out at 1.66 gigabytes of virtual memory and 685 megabytes resident on Amtrak's database.
+This should be manageable on modern computers.
+A GTFS dataset significantly larger than Amtrak's 35MB dataset, however, may cause problems.

 Before running it to generate an Amtrak timetable, you will have to download the Amtrak GTFS file and the Amtrak stations database.
 This is done in the amtrak/ folder (see the file amtrak/README.rst in that folder).